Gfuen/WazuhAuto/README.md

-# Automated Wazuh Agent Deployment
+# WazuhAuto Project

 ## Overview
-This project automates the deployment of the Wazuh agent on Linux servers using SSH.
+This project automates the deployment of the Wazuh agent on Linux servers using SSH PEM private keys.
 The script takes a list of servers, connects to each via SSH, detects the operating system, and installs the appropriate version of the Wazuh agent.

 ## Features
 - Automated Wazuh agent installation on Linux servers